Michenzy00/Michenzy00/README.md

 You can click the Preview link to take a look at your changes.
 --->
 - 👀 So tell me how to edit temple...
-- 👀 Im looking someone to tell me how to learn editing templete - �
+- 👀 Im looking for someone to tell me how to learn editing templete - � 5️⃣